Azure/azure-rest-api-specs/specification/oraclediscovery/resource-manager/readme.md

-# scvmm
+# oraclediscovery

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for scvmm.
+This is the AutoRest configuration file for oraclediscovery.

 ## Getting Started